zohar1000/ng-cond/README.md

 ## Some examples

-The examples below will use those component variables, some are observables and some are not.
+The examples below will use the following variables.
 ```angular2html
 isInitialized: boolean
 data: any